• Skip to primary navigation

 Well done Andy Murray on winning the US Open, and finally becoming British.

-— Prince Charles (@Charles_HRH) September 11, 2012
+— King Charles III (parody) (@Charles_HRH) September 11, 2012

 Filed Under: Lead Story, Romi Cvitkovic Tagged With: Andy Murray, celebrity tennis tweets, Fernando Verdasco, Juan Monaco, murray tweets, pau gasol, rory mcilroy, russell crowe, US Open tennis, Victoria Azarenka